 A world-class museum of art from around the world, the Sainsbury Centre for Visual Arts houses some of the most ground-breaking displays and exhibitions in the UK.
-Unfortunately, dogs aren’t permitted in the Sainsbury Centre (although we’d love to hear their thoughts on the Art Deco exhibition!), but are welcome at the Sculpture Park – 350 acres of attractive parkland open to everyone.
+Unfortunately, dogs aren’t permitted in the Sainsbury Centre (although we’d love to hear their thoughts on the two new temporary exhibitions!), but are welcome at the Sculpture Park – 350 acres of attractive parkland open to everyone.
 Situated on the grounds of the University of East Anglia (UEA), visitors can explore art, architecture and the natural environment.
 Enjoy important works by Henry Moore, Elisabeth Frink, Lynn Chadwick, Liliane Lijn and Antony Gormley.
-Make sure to take a walk around the University Broad and Yare river valley too, a perfect outdoor adventure for you and your pup!
+Make sure to take a walk around the University Broad and Yare River Valley too, a perfect outdoor adventure for you and your pup!

 The Norfolk Mead Hotel – a beautiful Georgian Grade II listed country house set in 8 acres of private grounds within the Broads National Park.
 Enjoy stunning rooms, delicious food, and peaceful walks around the grounds.
 They even have their own private boat, offering tours of the River Bure and surrounding Broads.
 Guests with dogs can stay in the stunning Juniper or Crab Apple suites, or the Sweet Chestnut cottage, which sleeps up to four guests.